mattjaikaran/django-ninja-boilerplate/README.md

 ## Why Django Ninja?
 - [Django Ninja Docs](https://django-ninja.dev/)

-I've built many Django APIs with Django Rest Framework but at times it feels out of date to me.
-Been wanting to something that feels newer, can use Django 5.0, built in OpenAPI/Swagger, has async support, and uses Pydantic.
+Django Ninja is a newer framework that can run on Django 5.0, built in OpenAPI/Swagger/ReDoc, has async support, and uses Pydantic.
 It almost has a FastAPI vibe with some Django features.
 It seems like there is decent support and an excitement to have a *new* Django Framework.

 By following this approach, the front-end can easily consume the JSON data from these endpoints.
 The API will be self-documenting and you can view the OpenAPI (Swagger) documentation by navigating to `/api/docs` in your browser.

-**FYI** -  Django Ninja doesn't need to use `views.py` or `serializers.py` like in DRF, these are being handled in the `api.py` file

 ### Why Django Ninja Extra?
 - [Django Ninja Extra Docs](https://eadwincode.github.io/django-ninja-extra/)

-When building Django apps, I am mostly familiar with a class-based views architecture and ninja-extra makes it a little easier to get used to.
-As well as the permissions, and dependency injection.
+When building Django apps, I am mostly familiar with a class-based views architecture and ninja-extra makes the transition from DRF to ninja a little easier.
+There are permissions and dependency injection included.

 ### Django Ninja Serialization